soul-lang/SOUL/docs/SOUL_Language.md

 external float[] audioFileData [[ resample: 48000 ]];
 ```

 ...which will tell the runtime to pre-process the audio file (or buffer) provided so that it is resampled to the given rate.
-The runtime will use a high-queality interpolator and there'll be no run-time overhead once the code is running.
+The runtime will use a high-quality interpolator and there'll be no run-time overhead once the code is running.

 You can also use the annotation 'sourceChannel' to pull out a specific channel from the file: